The path to starting a business is full of milestones.

-It can also provide you with financial benchmarking you can use to measure the success of new ventures (say, ROI on a new marketing campaign) and to think strategically about your next moves.
+It can also provide you with financial benchmarking you can use to measure the success of new ventures (say, the return on investment, or ROI, for a new marketing campaign) and to think strategically about your next moves.
 Can you afford to buy out a competitor?
 How much are you spending annually on shipping, and would warehousing in another state save costs?
 When is your next busy season, and will you be ready?

-Ecommerce accounting also includes running financial reports such as profit and loss statements and a statement of cash flows.
-Think of these as the owners manual for your business—your financial statements and reports represent everything you need to know about the workings of your company, all compiled in one place.
+Ecommerce accounting also includes running financial reports such as profit and loss statements and cash flow statements.
+Think of these as the owner’s manual for your business—your financial statements and reports represent everything you need to know about the workings of your company, all compiled in one place.

 What do ecommerce business owners need to keep track of?